Capital City

 In Malawi , the typical estimation for employee payroll contributions cost is around 5%.

 Employers in Malawi contribute 10% to the public pension.
-To qualify for the old age pension, one must be at least 50 or meet specific conditions like permanent emigration or having 20 years of contributions.
+To qualify for the old age pension, one must be at least 60 and have contributed for at least 180 months, or meet specific conditions like permanent emigration.

 The annual leave entitlement in Malawi is 15 days for a full time worker.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.